-The Office of Research, Evaluation, and Program Support (REPS) within SUD investigates issues of college access, college success, career-readiness, and educational equity among students and other populations in New York City.
-REPS, founded in 2012, partners with the above-mentioned programs, as well as external organizations, and provides evaluation services and data management support.
+The Office of Research, Evaluation, and Program Support (REPS) investigates issues of college access, college success, career readiness, and educational equity among learners of all ages in New York City.
+REPS was founded in 2012 and is situated within the Office of the Senior University Dean for Academic Affairs (SUD).
+We partner with SUD programs and external organizations to provide evaluation services and data management support.

 REPS Receives Federal Institute of Education Sciences Funding for P-TECH Study